AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/identity-for-edge-network/faq.md

 ## Q: Can I safely remove the Identity for Experience Cloud Id Service extension in an app if I am using the Edge Network extension?

-If no other extension relies on the Identity for Experience Cloud Id Service extension, you can safely remove it.
+If no other extension relies on the Identity for Experience Cloud ID Service extension, you can safely remove it.
 Please refer to the [Identity consideration document](../adobe-analytics/migrate-to-edge-network.md#identity-consideration-for-the-migration) for more information.